 What is the difference between a personal injury claim and No-Fault benefits?

-The difference between a personal injury claim and the no-fault benefit are significant and represent a tradeoff.
+The difference between a personal injury claim and the no-fault benefit is significant and represents a tradeoff.
 On one hand, everyone can use no-fault after a crash without having to prove who is at fault, but the benefits are very limited in scope.
 For a personal injury claim, you must prove negligence and if you do, you are entitled to a wide variety of damages that ‘make you whole’ under the law.
 This includes intangible losses like pain, suffering, inconvenience, and other losses that don’t exist on paper.

 No-fault is a much more limited benefit.
 It’s more of a reimbursement, meaning that it only pays for amounts of money that have been spent or would have been earned.
 It leaves a lot of losses without compensation.